adrianastan/rolex/README.md

 If you are using RoLEX in your work, please cite:

-> Beáta LŐRINCZ, Elena IRIMIA$, Adriana STAN, Verginica BARBU MITITELU, **RoLEX: The development of an extended Romanian lexical dataset and its evaluation at predicting concurrent lexical information**, to appear, 2022
+> Beáta LŐRINCZ, Elena IRIMIA, Adriana STAN, Verginica BARBU MITITELU, **RoLEX: The development of an extended Romanian lexical dataset and its evaluation at predicting concurrent lexical information**, to appear, 2022